Richard Price (writer): Career

-Price wrote and conceptualized the 18-minute film surrounding Michael Jackson's "Bad" video.
-He also wrote for the HBO series The Wire.
-Price won the Writers Guild of America Award for Best Dramatic Series at the February 2008 ceremony for his work on the fifth season of The Wire.
+Price wrote and conceptualized the 18-minute music video for Michael Jackson's "Bad".
+He also wrote for the HBO series The Wire, winning the Writers Guild of America Award for Best Dramatic Series at the February 2008 ceremony for his work on the fifth season of the series.
 He created a police drama series NYC 22 in 2012, it was cancelled after one season.
 His eight-part HBO miniseries The Night Of premiered in July 2016.
 Also premiering on HBO, in September 2017, was the series The Deuce—co-written and executive produced by Price.
 He acts as the showrunner for the 2020 HBO miniseries The Outsider, based on a novel by Stephen King.

-He is often cast in cameo roles in the films he writes.
+Price is often cast in cameo roles in the films he writes.

-He has published articles in The New York Times, Esquire Magazine, The New Yorker, Village Voice, Rolling Stone and others.
-He has taught writing at Binghamton University, Hofstra University, Columbia, Yale University, and New York University.
-He was one of the first few people interviewed on the NPR show Fresh Air when it began airing nationally in 1987.
+He has published articles in The New York Times, Esquire, The New Yorker, The Village Voice, Rolling Stone and others.
+He has taught writing at Binghamton University, Hofstra University, Columbia University, Yale University, and New York University.